Harrison Ford: 1998–2014: Established career

+In the late 1990s, Ford started appearing in several critically derided and commercially disappointing films that failed to match his earlier successes, including Six Days, Seven Nights (1998), Random Hearts (1999), K-19: The Widowmaker (2002), Hollywood Homicide (2003), Firewall (2006) and Extraordinary Measures (2010).
+One exception was What Lies Beneath (2000), which grossed over $155 million in the United States and $291 million worldwide.
+Ford served as an executive producer on K-19: The Widowmaker and Extraordinary Measures, both of which were based on true events.
+In 2004, Ford declined a chance to star in the thriller Syriana, later commenting that "I didn't feel strongly enough about the truth of the material and I think I made a mistake."
+The role went to George Clooney, who won an Oscar and a Golden Globe for his work.
+Before that, Ford had passed on a role in another Stephen Gaghan-written film, that of Robert Wakefield in Traffic, which went to Michael Douglas.

 In 2008, Ford enjoyed success with the release of Indiana Jones and the Kingdom of the Crystal Skull, the first Indiana Jones film in 19 years and another collaboration with Lucas and Spielberg.
 The film received generally positive reviews and was the second-highest-grossing film worldwide in 2008.
 Ford later said he would like to star in another sequel "if it didn't take another 20 years to digest."
 Other 2008 work included Crossing Over, directed by Wayne Kramer.
 In the film, Ford plays an ICE/Homeland Security Investigations Special Agent, working alongside Ashley Judd and Ray Liotta.
 He also narrated a feature documentary film about the Dalai Lama, Dalai Lama Renaissance.

 Ford filmed the medical drama Extraordinary Measures in 2009 in Portland, Oregon.
 Released on January 22, 2010, the film also starred Brendan Fraser and Alan Ruck.
 Also in 2010, he co-starred in the film Morning Glory, along with Rachel McAdams, Diane Keaton and Patrick Wilson.
 Although the film was a disappointment at the box office, Ford's performance was well received by critics, some of whom thought it was his best role in years.
 In July 2011, Ford starred alongside Daniel Craig and Olivia Wilde in the science-fiction/western hybrid film Cowboys & Aliens.
 To promote the film, he appeared at San Diego Comic-Con and, apparently surprised by the warm welcome, told the audience, "I just wanted to make a living as an actor.
 I didn't know about this."
 Also in 2011, Ford starred in Japanese commercials advertising the video game Uncharted 3: Drake's Deception for the PlayStation 3.